Facebook knows you too well. So do the third-party app developers and advertisers, constantly tracking your behavior on the social network.

 Don’t skip the “Privacy Settings and Tools” page.
 Make sure your profile information (including your friend list, phone number, photos, posts, etc.) is visible only to your friends.
 Here you can also choose to review the posts you are tagged in and remove tags from those you don’t feel comfortable with.
 If you care about your privacy, make sure you hide your profile from search engines.

-Facebook has also announced it’s rolling out a new security feature, called “Access Your Information,” over the next few weeks.
-The new setting will allow users access and manage their profile and timeline information, such as old posts, comments, likes, searches, etc. Facebook said it wants to give users more control over their privacy.
-Doesn’t sound bad to me.
-While you are still waiting for the new setting to appear on your Facebook screen, here’s a little sneak peak.
+Facebook has also announced it’s rolling out a new security feature, called “Access Your Information,” which will allow users access and manage their profile and timeline information, such as old posts, comments, likes, searches, etc.

 For further reading: How private data of 50 million Facebook users was used to sway elections